compronet/seed/README.md

 $ sudo npm install -g grunt-cli
 ```

+## Set environment
+You can find sample enviroment files in the config/env_samples folder.
+Rename it to env and set the desired variables.
+You have to set the MAILER_XX variables, otherwise the registration will not work!

 ## Quick Install
 Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop you MEAN application.